 Hello, my name is Keith W. Peterson.
-I would like to tell you as best I can (I am not a skilled author) how it is that I came out of the LDS church.
+I would like to tell you as best I can, (I am not a skilled author), how it is I came out of the LDS church.
 First let me tell you, I was born and raised in the LDS church.
 The first of my family to join the LDS church was one John August Warnick.
 He was baptized into the church in 1863.
 To my knowledge all members of my family on my father's side have all been Mormons.
-I also believe that my father and I are the only "ex-Mormons" in the family.
-I left the church.
-My father was excommunicated though there are many "jack-Mormons" within the family.
+I also believe that my father and I are the only ‘ex-Mormons’ in the family--myself because I left the church, my father because he was excommunicated.
+Though there are many ‘jack-Mormons’ within the family.

 While my wife could not really explain to me what her objection to the LDS church was, she explained enough that I became curious.
 And I began searching for information on the LDS church.
 I found that their true history was not that which we were taught in church.
 Joseph Smith did not die a LDS hero.
 He died a criminal.
 (When I was young, I knew more about the death of Smith then I did the death of Christ.
 Smith was given much more importance than was Christ).

 I did not know that Smith was a dabbler into various forms of magic and the like.